JoeDunnStable/stable_distribution/README.md

 9. Three components, meta.h, Problem.h and NelderMeadSolver.h, of Patrick Wieschollek's CppNumericalSolver package are used by the stable_fit routine and are included in the present package.
 The original is available at https://github.com/PatWie/CppNumericalSolvers.
+10. The documentation is prepared using Doxygen, which is available at http://doxygen.org, and mathjax

 Details
 -------